0xDexter0us/blog/content/posts/ccc-h1ctf.md

 {{< code language="nginx" title="default" id="2" expand="Expand" collapse="Hide" isCollapsed="true" >}}
 pre {
   ##
-# You should look at the following URL's in order to grasp a solid understanding
+# You should look at the following URLs in order to grasp a solid understanding
 # of Nginx configuration files in order to fully unleash the power of Nginx.
 # https://www.nginx.com/resources/wiki/start/
 # https://www.nginx.com/resources/wiki/start/topics/tutorials/config_pitfalls/